aiqc/AIQC/docs/index.rst

 - Queue many training jobs for hyperparameter tuning & cross-validation.

-- Automatically passes param combinations into model functions as `**kwargs`.
+- Automatically pass hyperparameters into training functions as `**kwargs`.

 - Tweak the model topology as a param (`params['extra_conv3D_layer']=True`).